 The Fraunhofer ENAS develops micro system-based opto-mechanical setups and packages using a parameterized design, including thermal and mechanical simulations.
-Furthermore, is subject to these researches.
-Other priorities include testing and qualification on the component level as well as on the system level.
+Furthermore, the development of low-noise signal processing electronics is subject to these researches.
+Other priorities include testing and gualification on the component level as well as on the system level.